 Is the inventory complete?

 No. When created, the overview was gappy, later works appeared and have been inserted with an appropriate addition to the numbering (like › 230a1). › 148, for example, has a back, as I discovered during a visit to the owner in 2000 much to my surprise, and I took the opportunity to make a photo of it, but it has not yet been incorporated into the work directory.
 So maybe other works may turn up which should be inserted later.

 About 1975, I took down and rolled up some works in order to reuse the stretcher.
 Of these works, there are no pictures, and I have no memory of them.
 One day I will probably open the rolls.
 No doubt I considered these works as inferior at that time.

 Naturally, there's always the question of what should be included or not.
 There are, for example, drawings by Rembrandt which I have not included because they were finger exercises for me which I deemed useful some day.
 Then there are some drawings I did for and with my daughters, in particular very fine portraits in profile, which I have not been included yet.

-From my school days there are a number of copies and other attempts of which I also have only only included one as an example each.
-The copies, for example, show that I dared to try and did surprisingly well, not only with van Gogh › 2 several times and Monet and Macke several times, and the other example › 3 proves that I did not learn terribly much with respect to art in school, and besides that, I didn't have anything to say. ( E-Mail July 2008 )
+From my school days there are a quite a number of copies and other attempts of which I also have only only included one as each an example.
+The copies, for example, show that I dared to try and did surprisingly well, not only with van Gogh › 2 several times and Monet and Macke several times, and the other example › 3 and others prove that I did not learn terribly much with respect to art in school, and besides that, I didn't have anything to say. ( E-Mail July 2008 )